Blake Sims

-Blake Sims (born January 4, 1991) is a former American football quarterback.
+Blake Sims (born January 4, 1991) is an American high school football coach and former player.
+He is the offensive coordinator and quarterbacks coach for Mt.
+Bethel Christian Academy, a position he has held since 2023.
 He played college football at Alabama and was the Crimson Tide's starting quarterback in 2014.

-Early years
+Early life

 Sims attended Gainesville High School in Gainesville, Georgia, where he played football and ran track his junior and senior seasons.
 He attended and played for Cass High School his freshman and sophomore years, starting as a sophomore.
 At Gainesville, played quarterback for head coach Bruce Miller, leading Gainesville to a 14–1 record and a state runner-up finish.
 He threw for 2,785 yards as a junior in 2008 while rushing for 822 yards and 15 scores.
 As a senior, he threw for 2,288 yards with 28 touchdowns, and rushed for 863 yards and 13 touchdowns.
 He twice earned AAA All-State honors by The Atlanta Journal-Constitution and the Associated Press (AP) in 2009.

 In track & field, Sims was one of the state's top sprinters.
 At the 2009 Gainesville Tri Meet vs Buford/Clarke Central, he won the long jump event, recording a jump of 6.58 meters.
 At the '2009 "Flowery Branch, West Hall, Johnson, Gainesville, Chestatee Meet", he earned first-place finishes in both the 100 meters (10.85 s) and 200 meters (21.84 s).
 He won the 100 meters at the 2010 Battle at The Branch Invitational, at 10.84.
 He had a personal-best time of 10.69 seconds in the 100 meters.

 Regarded as a four-star recruit by Rivals.com, Sims was ranked as the No. 33 athlete in the nation.
 He was also rated eighth in the AJC's 2010 Top 50 prospects in Georgia, No. 43 player by SuperPrep.
 He chose Alabama over scholarship offers from Tennessee, Georgia, FSU and Michigan.

 College career

 After spending 2010 to 2013 as a running back and backup quarterback, Sims started his first career game during the opener of his senior season in 2014 after beating Jake Coker for the job.
-On September 20, 2014, he threw for 445 yards against Florida, which was the second most in school history behind Scott Hunter's 484 in 1969.
+On September 20, 2014, he threw for 445 yards against Florida, which at the time was the second most in school history behind Scott Hunter's 484 in 1969.
 On December 6, 2014, Sims broke the Alabama single season passing yards record, which was previously held by A. J. McCarron.
 In 14 starts, he passed for 3,487 yards, 28 touchdowns and 10 interceptions.
-He lost in the semifinals to Ohio State, which later won the championship.
+He led the SEC in passing touchdowns.
+He lost in the Sugar Bowl game in the semifinals to Ohio State, which later won the National Championship.

 College statistics

 Professional career

-Sims was not drafted in the 2015 NFL Draft, thus becoming a free agent.
+Sims was not drafted in the 2015 NFL draft, thus becoming a free agent.
 He was offered an opportunity to try out with the Green Bay Packers and the Washington Redskins as a running back.
 He was not offered a contract by either team.